~/abhipraya

 This creates a timeline of deployments in GlitchTip.
 When a new error appears, you can see which release introduced it.
 When an error disappears, you can see which release fixed it.
 The release creation is non-blocking (|| true on failure) so a GlitchTip outage never blocks a production deploy.

 Monitoring data is useless if nobody looks at it.
-Both projects (sira-api and sira-web) have identical alert rules configured:
+Both projects (sira-api and sira-web) have an alert rule configured: “If an event happens 1 time in 1 minute, send an alert.”
+The recipients are the team’s email distribution AND a Discord webhook that posts into our #alerts channel.

 This is intentionally aggressive.
 In production, any unhandled exception is worth investigating immediately.
-The team receives an email within seconds of the first occurrence, before users have a chance to notice or report the issue.
+The team receives both the email and a Discord ping within seconds of the first occurrence, before users have a chance to notice or report the issue.

 What This Architecture Enables